Four Fun & Meaningful Activities For Children this Holiday

 Learning from the Dutch, a child needs love, care, connection from the parents and freedom to express themselves in order to be happy.
 How do we allow them to experience these through activities and experiential learning?

 Here are four meaningful and fun activities for children that strengthens your child’s emotional, physical, and mental resilience.
-And one of it improves communication between you and your child.
+And one of them improves communication between you and your child.

 Activity 1: Kayaking